If you want to get started training with gymnastic rings, you’ve come to the right place!

 Now, you might have watched all those videos and then looked down at your stomach and said, “Uh, yeah.
 There’s no WAY I could ever do that stuff!”

-If I haven’t scared you off yet, let’s get you started down your path to Ring domination.
+If I haven’t scared you off yet, let’s get you started down your path to ring domination.
 You know my friend/hero Jim that I mentioned earlier?
-He’s now on Team Nerd Fitness, and he helped us put together a pretty killer resource to help you become…
+He’s now on Team Nerd Fitness (and our Head Coach!), and he helped us put together a pretty killer resource to help you become…

 THE LORD OF THE